 It lacks flow, but lasts for 50 years.

-HE CHRISTMAS Lyric Renovators of America have announced that the popular children's Christmas classic, Rudolph the Red-Nosed Reindeer, is long overdue for modernization "considering advances made in lighting that render young Rudolph's energy-guzzling red nose a relic of wastefulness.
+HE CHRISTMAS Lyric Renovators of America have announced that the popular children's Christmas classic, "Rudolph the Red-Nosed Reindeer," is long overdue for modernization "considering advances made in lighting that render young Rudolph's energy-guzzling red nose a relic of wastefulness.
 We'll soon fix that," said Barry Lester, head of the Christmas Children's Song unit.

-Mr. Lester explained that the classic Rudolph tune would be updated in two phases so that fans of the beloved reindeer would not be too disrupted by a complete overhaul of Rudolph's story line.
+Mr. Lester said that the classic Rudolph tune would be updated in two phases so that fans of the beloved reindeer would not be too disrupted by a complete overhaul of Rudolph's story line.

-Said Mr. Lester, "First, we need to change the few lyrics that directly refer to Rudolph's old-fashioned, energy-inefficient nose.
-For instance, here is our new treatment of the song's denouement, when Santa asks Rudolph to lead the team on Christmas Eve:
+"First, we need to change the few lyrics that directly refer to Rudolph's old-fashioned, energy-inefficient nose," he said.
+"For instance, here is our new treatment of the song's denouement, when Santa asks Rudolph to lead the team on Christmas Eve:

 Rudolph with your nose so environmentally lit/